Youth Justice Services

 Youth Contact provides comprehensive individual and family support for youth involved with the Youth Justice System in Waterloo Region and Wellington County.
 Referrals to this 3-6 month program come from the youth's Probation Officer based on concerns that the individual is at higher risk of breaching their current probation order, is not following the terms of his/her community supervision order, or is considered at greater risk of re-offending.
 The youth worker engages the youth and family in their home and community providing support, encouragement and guidance.
 Based on individual need, focused support is provided in the areas of school, employment, life skills development, health and housing support.

-Parklands Open Custody Treatment is a residential program for youth between 12 years of age and up to their 18th birthday based on an individualized rehabilitation plan of care developed by the youth, family/guardian and a multi-disciplinary team to address specific emotional, behavioural and mental health needs which contribute to anti-social and criminal behaviour.
+Parklands Open Custody Treatment is a live-in program for youth between 12 years of age and up to their 18th birthday based on an individualized rehabilitation plan of care developed by the youth, family/guardian and a multi-disciplinary team to address specific emotional, behavioural and mental health needs which contribute to anti-social and criminal behaviour.
 The strengths-based approach includes personal and family goals, skill-based training, educational programming, recreation and community reintegration.
 Youth may also be admitted to the program as they await the completion of a court-ordered psychological or psychiatric assessment.